- History and visit the National Art and Culture Georges Pompidou center in Paris

 Also known as Centre Pompidou or Beaubourg, the center was initiated by then-President Georges Pompidou to establish a contemporary art institution.
 Its creation aimed to reinforce Paris’s artistic reputation globally, showcasing French creativity in contemporary art and developing infrastructure emblematic of mid-20th-century art.
 The center ranks among the world’s most significant modern art museums and features temporary exhibition halls, theaters, a cinema, and a public reading library – the largest in Europe.
 Initially envisioned to house industrial design, a library, and a modern art museum, the center also integrated a center for musical creation led by Pierre Boulez in 1971.

-Architectural Features and Renovations of the Pompidou Center
+Architectural Features and renovations of the Pompidou Center

 The establishment of the National Centre for Arts and Culture Georges Pompidou followed an international architectural competition launched in December 1970 by State Councilor Robert Bordaz.
 Architects Richard Rogers, Renzo Piano, and Gianfranco Franchini were selected on July 15, 1971.
 The building project was approved by the Council of Ministers on March 20, 1973, with a dedicated budget.
 Upon its opening, Pontus Hulten was appointed director of the National Museum of Modern Art, with Germain Viatte as assistant and Jean Pierre Seguin as the director of the library.